-- 112. The Participants Agreement may cover matters such as: - (a) the establishment of the CRC Entity to govern and manage the CRC; - (b) payment of Participant Contributions; - (c) ownership of IP; - (d) commercialisation of research results including licensing arrangements; - (e) appointments of key staff; and - (f) any other matters relevant to an equitable sharing of the costs and benefits of the work of the CRC among Participants. - 113.
+- 106. The Participants Agreement may cover matters such as: - (a) payment of Participant Contributions; - (b) ownership of IP; - (c) commercialisation of research results including licensing arrangements; - (d) appointments of key staff; and - (e) any other matters relevant to an equitable sharing of the costs and benefits of the work of the Project among Participants. - 107.
 A template Participants Agreement is available at business.gov.au.
 The template Participants Agreement is a resource only and its use is not mandatory.
 The Australian IP Toolkit for Collaboration also provides a useful framework for establishing collaborations.
 It is designed to facilitate, simplify and improve collaboration between researchers and industry, and the tools and model contracts can also be used as a neutral starting point to a collaboration.
-It is the responsibility of all Participants to ensure that the terms of the Participants Agreement are consistent with, and enable them to carry out their obligations under, the Funding Agreement. - 114.
-The Participants Agreement for CRCs must not be inconsistent with the Funding Agreement, the laws of the Commonwealth, a State or Territory or these Program Guidelines. - 115.
-Participants of CRCs are to negotiate arrangements and procedures for handling all IP created through the CRC, in a manner which maximises the benefits to Australia and the Participants.
-These arrangements may include the allocations of IP rights, or of the income from IP, between the CRC and its Participants, including the allocations upon future wind-up of the CRC.
+It is the responsibility of all Participants to ensure that the terms of the Participants Agreement are consistent with, and enable them to carry out their obligations under, the Funding Agreement. - 108.
+The Participants Agreement for CRC-Ps must not be inconsistent with the Funding Agreement, the laws of the Commonwealth, a State or Territory or these Program Guidelines. - 109.
+Participants of CRC-Ps are to negotiate arrangements and procedures for handling all IP created through the CRC-P, in a manner which maximises the benefits to Australia and the Participants.
 Participants may wish to consult the IP Toolkit for Collaboration, which is available at business.gov.au.